-Minnie M. Cox (1869-1933) graduated from Fisk University in Nashville, Tennessee and obtained a teacher’s certificate.
-She and her husband, Wayne W. Cox (1864-1916) were both politically active and supported the Republican Party.
-It was because of this support that Mrs. Cox was appointed postmaster of Indianola, Mississippi.
-Mrs. Cox was first appointed in 1891 by President Benjamin Harrison, after no white Republican qualified for the job.
-She was possibly the first African American woman to hold such a position.
-She was reappointed in 1897 under President William McKinley and continued as postmaster under President Theodore Roosevelt.
+Minnie M. Cox (1869-1933) graduated from Fisk University in Nashville, Tennessee with a certificate in teaching — but she is better known for her role as postmaster under three different presidents.
+Mrs. Cox and her husband, Wayne W. Cox (1864-1916), were both politically active individuals, and supported the Republican Party.
+It was because of this support that she was appointed to the position of postmaster of Indianola, Mississippi.
+Mrs. Cox was first appointed in 1891 by President Benjamin Harrison, when it was decided that no white Republican qualified for the job — she was possibly the first African American woman to hold such a position.
+She was reappointed postmaster in 1897 under President William McKinley and continued in this role under President Theodore Roosevelt.

-The Indianola position of postmaster was one of the most respected and lucrative public posts in the area, as it served approximately 3,000 patrons and paid $1,100 annually, a large sum at that time.(1) Mrs. Cox was known for her efficiency and dedication.
-She was also known for working long hours and she even personally covered late rent on post office boxes for Indianola’s citizens so as to avoid any possible conflict with her patrons.
-She installed a telephone in the post office, at her own expense, so patrons could call and check if they had any mail to pick up.(2)
+The Indianola position of postmaster was one of the most respected and lucrative public posts in the area, as it served approximately 3,000 patrons and paid $1,100 annually — a large sum at that time.(1) Mrs. Cox was known for her efficiency and dedication.
+She was also known for working long hours, and she even personally covered late rent on post office boxes for Indianola’s citizens to avoid any possible conflict with her patrons.
+She even installed a telephone in the post office, at her own expense, so patrons could call and check if they had any mail to pick up.(2)

-Initially very few complaints were raised about this postmaster.
-As time passed, however, concerns arose in Indianola.
-During this time, Republican politics were being restructured by President Theodore Roosevelt.
-This new political stance no longer followed the Reconstruction policy of making African Americans political appointments.
-Hoping to comply with this new political agenda, the white citizens of Indianola called for the elimination of African Americans from leadership positions, specifically the removal of Mrs. Cox.(3) In doing so, they hoped to create an opening for a white postmaster.
+Initially, very few complaints were raised about Mrs. Cox’s appointment as postmaster.
+As time passed, however, concerns arose from the citizens of Indianola.
+During this time, Republican politics were being restructured by President Theodore Roosevelt, and the new party stance shifted so that it no longer continued the Reconstruction policy of placing African Americans to political appointments.
+The white citizens of Indianola called for the elimination of African Americans from leadership positions, and specifically for the removal of Mrs. Cox.(3) In doing so, they hoped to create an opening for a white postmaster.

 The situation in Indianola began to deteriorate further as the white citizens of Indianola began to resent Mrs. Cox and her husband more and more for their prosperity and success.
-It became clear that Mrs. Cox would be in physical danger if she did not comply with the requests of the white citizens of Indianola.
+It became clear that Mrs. Cox would be in physical danger if she did not comply with the threats of the white citizens of Indianola.
 These threats concerned postal inspector Charles Fitzgerald, who suggested that “as a bonafide federal officer, Mrs. Cox should be protected, by federal troops if necessary, in the discharge of her duties.”
-President Roosevelt made it clear that there would be no need for federal troops and refused to accept Mrs. Cox’s resignation.
-He instead suspended the Indianola post office on January 2, 1903.
-Roosevelt made it clear to the Indianola citizens that mail would be rerouted until Mrs. Cox could resume her duties.
-The atmosphere, however, became so hostile that Mrs. Cox left Indianola for her own safety, on January 5, 1903.(6)
+However, President Roosevelt made it clear that there would be no need for federal troops and refused to accept Mrs. Cox’s resignation.
+Instead, he suspended the Indianola post office on January 2, 1903.
+Through this suspension, Roosevelt effectively showed Indianola citizens that mail would be rerouted until Mrs. Cox could resume her duties.
+The atmosphere, however, became so hostile that Mrs. Cox left Indianola for her own safety on January 5, 1903.(6)

-In response to the town’s actions against Mrs. Cox, President Roosevelt ordered the Attorney General to prosecute the citizens who had threatened Mrs. Cox with violence.
-The Postmaster General also reduced the rank of the Indianola Post Office from a third-class to a fourth-class on the grounds that the year's lower postal receipts did not warrant third-class status.(8)
+In response to the town’s actions against Mrs. Cox, President Roosevelt ordered the Attorney General to prosecute any citizens who had violently threatened Mrs. Cox.
+Furthermore, the Postmaster General decided to reduce the rank of the Indianola Post Office from a third-class to a fourth-class office on the grounds that the year's lower postal receipts did not warrant third-class status.(7)